-Analysis: During Q3, there were no PhD denial decisions that required a Peer Review Audit.
-The MD Peer Review Audit result was at 96.5%.
+Analysis: This date is reported one quarter in arrears.
+During Q3, there were no PhD denial decisions that required a Peer Review Audit.
+The MD Peer Review Audit result was at 98.1%.

 Inter-Rater Reliability

 Optum Idaho evaluates and promotes the consistent application of the Level of Care Guidelines and the Coverage Determination Guidelines by clinical personnel by providing orientation and training, routinely reviewing documentation of clinical transactions in member records, providing ongoing supervision and consultation and administering an annual assessment of inter-rater reliability.
 The most recent results were included in the Q2, 2017 Quarterly report.
 Inter-rater Reliability testing is completed annually.